Artist Statement Editing Services

 Your sketchbook shows your thought process An art school portfolio benefits a lot from having a slide to show an image or two of a sketchbook spread.
 The advantage of showing a sketchbook spread is that it’s an opportunity for you to demonstrate your thinking, sketching, and brainstorming process in it’s raw, unedited form.
 A […]

-What do I need to know to start?
+Table of contents What do I need to know first?
 Preparing an art school portfolio for college admission is not a casual undertaking, it’s very common for high school students to underestimate how much time and labor is involved.
-Creating the artworks for an art school portfolio is not simply the amount of time it would take […]
+Creating the artworks for an art school portfolio is not simply the amount of time it […]

-How do you begin to think conceptually?
+Table of Contents How do think conceptually?
 Unfortunately, many art students are taught to learn technique and content separately.
 They are instructed to first focus exclusively on mastering technique because they are told that they are “not ready” to address the subject matter of their artwork.
 The consequence is that students develop technical proficiency, but […]

-Art Prof Clara Lieu and Teaching Artists Lauryn Welch and Jordan McCracken-Foster discuss mistakes you can avoid when preparing an art portfolio for art school.
-Types of artwork such as fan art, anime, celebrity portraits are generally not what admissions officers at art school art looking for, in addition to cliche images, centered compositions, and […]
+Table of Contents Art Prof Clara Lieu and Teaching Artists Lauryn Welch and Jordan McCracken-Foster discuss mistakes you can avoid when preparing an art portfolio for art school.
+Types of artwork such as fan art, anime, celebrity portraits are generally not what admissions officers at art school art looking for, in addition to cliche images, […]

 How To Photograph Your 2D & 3D Art